Introduction

 Using an existing model in an open-source modeling framework

-This article won't go into detail on each modeling framework, but provides a high-level overview of the steps required to get started using Gurobi in each framework.
+For several other modeling framework, below we provide a high-level overview of the steps required to get started using Gurobi in each framework.

 - Create or download your Gurobi license file